redpanda-data/connect/resources/docs/outputs/README.md

 a key.
 This field can be dynamically set using function interpolations described [here](../config_interpolation.md#functions).

+By default the paritioner will select partitions based on a hash of the key value.
+If the key is empty then a partition is chosen at random.
+You can alternatively force the partitioner to round-robin partitions with the field 'round_robin_partitions'.

 ## `nats`

 Publish to an NATS subject.
 NATS is at-most-once, so delivery is not guaranteed.